Skinner v. Switzer: Background

 Henry Skinner was convicted of murdering his girlfriend in 1995, and sentenced to death.
 The Texas Court of Criminal Appeals (CCA) affirmed.
 On March 26, 1998, Skinner filed a petition for a writ of habeas corpus in Texas courts.
 It was subsequently dismissed as untimely and the CCA affirmed.
 In 1999, he filed a federal habeas petition.

 At the same time, he began pushing for DNA testing of materials in the original case by the District Attorney's office.
 The testing was conducted by a private office and resulted in mixed results; however Skinner wanted what he called 'independent' testing.

 He filed claims in Texas court for his own DNA testing but his attempts did not succeed.
 He also filed a second successive federal habeas petition demanding DNA testing of all evidence; this was an independent claim as well as a basis for a claim of ineffective assistance of counsel (his attorney did not request DNA testing of certain evidence at trial).
 A federal magistrate held a hearing, rejected the petition, which a district judge eventually confirmed.
 The Fifth Circuit Court of Appeals affirmed.

+Skinner filed a civil lawsuit claiming the CCA violated his due process rights.
+The complaint was dismissed by the federal court for being in the wrong jurisdiction (the court said this type of claim could only be pursued as in a habeas corpus action).
 The Supreme Court entered a stay of execution and granted a writ of certiorari to hear the case.